home | what's new | other sitescontact | about

 a restatement on this issue of "choice"

 Much of this discussion of “choice” strikes us as contrary to common sense.
-This is because the Ego has taken over this subject.
+This is because the Ego has taken over the subject.

 As we mature and grow spiritually, we will come to see that “choice” is no longer part of our decision-making process.
 Instead, as we access “the true self,” wisdom percolates upward, from the depths of being, and we’re given answers seemingly from nowhere.